bhatti/PlexDataProviders/README.md

 ```

-Here is an example client that passes a search query data field and defines
+Here is an example client that passes a search query data field and requests quote data fields with company details
 ```java
 public void testGetQuoteBySearch() throws Throwable {
     String jsonResp = TestWebUtils.httpGet("http://localhost:" + DEFAULT_PORT
                     + "/data?responseFields=exchange,symbol,quote.bidPrice,quote.askPrice,quote.sales,company.name&symbolQuery=AAPL");
 ```

+Note that above request will use three data providers, first it uses SymbolSearchProvider provider to search for matching symbols with given query.
+It then uses the symbol data field to request company and quote data fields from QuotesBySymbolsProvider and CompaniesBySymbolsProvider.

 Here is an example JSON response from the data service:
 ```javascript
 {